mo7amedaliEbaid/Coffee-Shop-Getx/README.md

 # Coffee-Shop-Getx

-A flutter app to manage orders.
+A flutter app to manage orders,
-,products and sales of a coffee shop using getx state management and get storage,
+products and sales of a coffee shop using getx state management and get storage,
 cart and search engine are provided.
 # Keywords
 Getx.